nuagenetworks/vspkdoc/_sources/v6/nulicense.rst.txt

 - ``allowed_nics_count``: Maximum number of NICs allowed.
 A value of -1 indicates unlimited number of NICs

+- ``allowed_ovrss_count``: Maximum number of OVRSs enabled with this license.
+A value of -1 indicates an unlimited number of OVRSs.

 - ``allowed_vdfgs_count``: Maximum number of VDFGs enabled with this license.
 A value of -1 indicates an unlimited number of VDFGs.

 - ``allowed_vdfs_count``: Maximum number of VDFs enabled with this license.
 A value of -1 indicates an unlimited number of VDFs